 Sponges

 Sponges are great for scrubbing in a non-abrasive way.
-They absorb cleaning solutions well and are able to evenly disperse them evenly across dirty surfaces.
+They absorb cleaning solutions well and are able to evenly disperse them across dirty surfaces.

 Scrapers and Scrubbers